Legal Interview Questions Employers Should Avoid to Prevent Discrimination

 6. Disabilities and Health

-Questions regarding a candidate's disabilities or health conditions are strictly off-limits during an interview.
-Employers should not ask about medical histories, prescription drug use, or whether an applicant has a disability.
-Instead, evaluate whether the candidate can perform the essential job functions with or without reasonable accommodations.
+Employers may not ask about medical conditions, disabilities, or prescription medications during interviews.
+Instead, evaluate whether the candidate can perform essential job functions with or without reasonable accommodations.

 8. Salary History